MarshalKoi/Qreactive/README.md

 # Qreactive

-Old uni group project for a QR code website using NodeJS uploading this just incase I lost it
+Old uni group project for a QR code website using NodeJS uploading this just incase I lost it I also added the Report so you don't need to read the code

 Run backend server(localhost:5000):